aunetx/panel-corners/README.md

 ## Installation

-The extension should be soon available on [extensions.gnome.org](extensions.gnome.org).
+The extension is available on [extensions.gnome.org](https://extensions.gnome.org/extension/4805/panel-corners/).

-You can install the extension locally with:
+Otherwise, you can install the extension locally with:

 ```sh
 make install